 $509.86

 Also keep in mind that SimpliSafe is always running a sale.
-I’ve been covering the brand for years, and I’ve rarely seen SimpliSafe charge full price for new customers.
+We’ve been covering the brand for years, and we’ve rarely seen SimpliSafe charge full price for new customers.
 If none of these bundles work for you, though, you can always build out your own system using individual components.
 Here’s how the prices look with that option:

 Component